 Why Study Accounting at KCC?

 All core Accounting Program classes at KCC are available to take during the day or after work in the evenings.
-Usually after the first two Accounting classes, students enough knowledge in the field to apply for entry-level accounting clerk positions.
+Usually after the first two Accounting classes, students have gained enough knowledge in the field to apply for entry-level accounting clerk positions.
 Students do not have to wait to finish a degree to start working in the field.
 Online classes are also available for select Accounting sections, allowing students to complete classes on their own schedules.
 Classes are taught by professional instructors with real-world accounting experience.
 The Accounting Program at KCC emphasizes hands-on experience.

 KCC Accounting students will complete the accounting cycle using information for a simulated business.
 These projects are completed manually in the beginning classes and using software in the more advanced courses.